NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 ### Decisions to make about future direction

-- Flakes?
-How much, if any support?
-All-in?
-Is it the future or a parallel universe?
 - Should this be part of nixpkgs or stand-alone?
 I think nixpkgs: this is, itself, a collection of packages, and the point is to democratize Common Lisp’s package management.
 I have a feeling that’s the point of projects that do belong in nixpkgs, but I’m not certain--I also heard something about a departure from the nixpkgs channel in the brave new world of flakes, so TBD.
 I certainly don’t want this to end up under another BDFL’s auspice.

 ## Comparison to `lisp-modules` and `lisp-modules-new`